wtsi-npg/irods-metadata/linking_samples_to_data.md

 # iRODS

-[iRODS](https://irods.org) is the main platform the we use at WSI to enable the distribution of DNAP data products to researchers.
+[iRODS](https://irods.org) is the main platform the NPG use at WSI to enable the distribution of DNAP data products to researchers.
 It provides access control, data virtualisation, data replication and metadata services: